Christopher Lambert

 Christopher Lambert and Andie MacDowell

-Simultaneously with "Greystoke," the French drama "Paroles et musique" graced the screens, featuring Lambert as rock singer Jeremy, whose career is guided by the writer Margo, played by Catherine Deneuve.
+Around the same time as "Greystoke," the French drama "Paroles et musique" hit screens, with Lambert playing rock singer Jeremy, whose career is managed by writer Margo, played by Catherine Deneuve.

-An even greater surge in the actor's popularity came with his role as petty thief Fred in Luc Besson's postmodern thriller "Subway."
+Lambert's popularity skyrocketed with his role as petty thief Fred in Luc Besson's postmodern thriller "Subway."
 This performance made him the youngest recipient of the "César" award, which he received in 1985 for Best Actor.

 A still from Subway